TheArturthur/CoppermindScraper/Cosmere/Order of Windrunners.md

 ### The First Ideal
 >“*Life before death, strength before weakness, journey before destination.*”
-\-The First Ideal of the Knights Radiant[7]
+\-The First Ideal of the Knights Radiant[9]

 ### The Second Ideal
 >“*I will protect those who cannot protect themselves.*”
-\-The Second Ideal of the Windrunners (as spoken by Kaladin[3] and Lopen[5])
+\-The Second Ideal of the Windrunners (as spoken by Kaladin[4] and Lopen[5])

-The modern Windrunners considered those of the Second Ideal to be more than a squire, but not a full Windrunner.
+The modern Windrunners consider those of the Second Ideal to be more than a squire, but not a full Windrunner.

 ### The Third Ideal
 >“*I will protect even those I hate, so long as it is right.*”
-\- The Third Ideal of the Windrunners (as spoken by Kaladin)[9]
+\- The Third Ideal of the Windrunners (as spoken by Kaladin)[11]

 >“*I will protect those I hate.
 Even...even if the one I hate most is... myself.*”
-\- The Third Ideal of the Windrunners (as spoken by Teft)[11]
+\- The Third Ideal of the Windrunners (as spoken by Teft)[13]

 >“*I've got to protect people, you know?
 Even from myself.*”
-\- The Third Ideal of the Windrunners (as spoken by Lopen) [12]
+\- The Third Ideal of the Windrunners (as spoken by Lopen) [14]

 This oath focuses on protecting others despite one's caveats, but the exact wording varies from individual to individual.
 It must be spoken before a Windrunner can manifest their honorspren as a [[Shardblade\|Shardblade]].

 ### The Fourth Ideal
 >“*I accept that there will be those I cannot protect!*”
-\- The Fourth Ideal of the Windrunners (as spoken by Kaladin) [14]
+\- The Fourth Ideal of the Windrunners (as spoken by Kaladin) [16]

-A major component of this oath is forgiving oneself for previous failures.
+A major component of this oath is forgiving oneself for previous failures, and accepting that one cannot save everyone, while continuing to fight to protect them regardless of the possibility of failure.
 Upon achieving this Ideal, a Windrunner gains their [[Shardplate\|Shardplate]], which is formed of windspren.

 ## Abilities
  by  Ashley Coad  Kaladin using Gravitation
 The Windrunners use the Surges of **Adhesion** and **Gravitation**.
 The combination of these two Surges resulted in the three Lashings.
 Someone wearing Shardplate is immune to Lashings, but any objects that they are touching **can** be affected.
 Using a combination of Adhesion and Gravitation, a Windrunner could theoretically exit orbit.
 They have been noted as having traveled at at least 200 mph.
+While flying, Windrunners are able to lessen the force of the wind, and can also create a channel to keep groups of people close together.
-Like most Knights Radiant, the Windrunners have squires, which their Resonance allowing them to have many more squires than other orders.
+Like most Knights Radiant, the Windrunners have squires, with their Resonance allowing them to have many more squires than other orders.
 Unlike other Radiant orders, Windrunners will "explode with power" when they speak oaths, due to their order's proximity to the [[Order of Bondsmiths\|Order of Bondsmiths]].

 ### Adhesion